nrawrx3/uknow/design.md

 - PlayerClient handles POST /event.
 - Creates a UI command based on the event and sends the command to ClientUI on a channel.

+The `Cards served` and `Player chosen` states are simply here to help debug.
+Since we already synced the cards as we reached the `Cards served` state, every player knows the chosen player.

+When the PlayerClient asks the user for decision, all eligible commands are logged as they are occuring in local.
+The commands are sent to admin and replayed.
+Same for all other players.
+The other players will know the next players turn in this way.

+1. Send UICommandAskUserForDecision to ClientUI on the askUserForDecisionChan.
+2. TODO(@rk): Compute the set of eligible repl commands that the user can make first.
+3. When the user inputs a repl command, *the table object will be used to run a goro that executes the command as well as send command transfer events on a channel that the clientUI will send to it.*